A Brief Look At Every Ferrari “P” Car, From 250 to 499

 1967 330 P4

 The 330 P4 looked very similar to the 330 P3, but it had several important upgrades, most notably a new V12 designed by Franco Rocchi.
-The new engine had a three-valve cylinder head that was very similar to their F1 cars, which resulted in 450 horsepower, only 30 less than the GT40’s 7-liter V8.
+The new engine had a three-valve cylinder head that was very similar to their F1 cars, and it made 450 horsepower, only 30 less than the GT40 MK II’s 7-liter V8.
+However, it weighed 1,000 pounds less than the GT40 MK II.
 A new 5-speed Ferrari transmission replaced the old ZF, and the suspension was also upgraded.
-Ferrari’s 1967 season went much better than the previous year, with wins at Daytona, Monza, and Brands Hatch, giving them the World Championship.
-Le Mans was a intense battle between the 330 P4’s and the new MKIV GT40.
+Ferrari’s 1967 season was significantly better than the previous year, with wins at Daytona, Monza, and Brands Hatch, on the way to winning the World Championship.
+Le Mans was an intense battle between the 330 P4s and the new MKIV GT40.
 Ferrari drove their cars hard to keep up with the immensely powerful Fords and ended up finishing in second and third to a GT40.
-1967 would be the end of the current prototype rules, and displacement limits would soon be in place to avoid another 7-liter monster like the GT40.
-Because the new rules made the 330 P4 obsolete, two were converted for use in the Can-Am championship into the 350 Can-Am, although they were no match for the unlimited-horsepower cars of the series.
+1967 would mark the end of the current prototype rules, and displacement limits would soon be introduced to prevent another 7-liter monster like the GT40.
+Because the new rules rendered the 330 P4 obsolete, two were converted for use in the Can-Am championship, becoming the 350 Can-Am, although they were no match for the unlimited-horsepower cars of the series.

 Specs: 4.0 Liter V12, 450 horsepower, 192 MPH top speed, 1,746 pounds dry weight